datum360/Datum360-API-User-Guides/Matthew/DDM360/Deliverable/GET list deliverables.md

 ```

 ## Response Body
-JSON object containing an array `list` where each object in the array is a deliverable. `hasMore` indicates whether there are more deliverables to fetch on the next page. `@nextLink` provides a URL to use to get the next batch
+JSON object containing an array `list` where each object in the array is a deliverable. `hasMore` indicates whether there are more deliverables to fetch on the next page. `@nextLink` provides a URL to use to get the next batch.

 ## Example Response
 ```JSON